Freedom! Should Scotland revoke the ‘gentlemen’s agreement’ limiting the eligibility of Home Nation footballers? (Part 1)

 - Freedom!
 Should Scotland revoke the ‘gentlemen’s agreement’ limiting the eligibility of Home Nation footballers?
 (Part 2)

-Gavin maintains an interest in sports related legal matters and is currently attending the Global Masters in International Sports Law from Instituto Superior de Derecho y Economia (ISDE), in Madrid.
+Gavin maintains an interest in sports related legal matters and holds a Masters in International Sports Law from Instituto Superior de Derecho y Economia (ISDE), in Madrid.
+Gavin is also a Disciplinary Panel Member of Scottish Athletics and England Boxing.

 Gavin is a keen amateur footballer.
 During his time at Glasgow University, he played for the Glasgow University amateur football team that qualified for the professional Scottish Cup.